Tennis String Tension Loss Predictor

 where:

-• Tโ‚™ is the predicted tension after n weeks.
+• Tₙ is the predicted tension after n weeks.

 • L_w is the weekly tension loss from the first formula.

 This assumes tension drops at a constant rate over the period you are looking at.
-In real life, many strings lose a bit more tension in the first day or two and then stabilize, but a straight line is a good approximation for long-term planning.
+In real life, many strings lose a bit more tension in the first day or two and then stabilize, but a straight-line model is a useful approximation for practical planning.
+It is simple enough to understand and still specific enough to help you avoid playing far past the point where the string bed feels normal.

 How to Interpret Your Results